 An application to appoint a Receiver over the Ashcroft Homes properties was filed by DUCA in mid-May and approved by the Ontario Superior Court on May 16.
 BDO Canada has been appointed as the Receiver for the project.

-In their application record, Ashcroft Homes cited “the high cost of borrowing,” “an increase in property taxes and condo fees,” and “carrying costs associated with unleased commercial space” as factors contributing to a reduced “cash flow,” likely contributing to the default on their loans.
+In their application record, Ashcroft Homes cited “the high cost of borrowing,” “an increase in property taxes and condo fees,” and “carrying costs associated with unleased commercial space” as factors contributing to a reduced “cash flow,” likely causing the default on their loans.

 After Ashcroft’s failure to repay the DUCA loan, the pair entered into a forbearance agreement that extended the due date to March 24, 2024: a date which also came and went without payment.
 Additionally, the agreement outlined that if the loans were not repaid in time, DUCA would have the right to appoint a receiver.